Victor Rabinowitz: Rabinowitz and Boudin law firm

-In 1951, Rabinowitz joined more than half a dozen other lawyers in defending 17 Communist Party members, including Elizabeth Gurley Flynn.
-The communists were accused of charged conspiring to "teach and advocate violent overthrow" of the government.
+In 1951, Rabinowitz joined more than half a dozen lawyers in defending 17 Communist Party members, including Elizabeth Gurley Flynn.
+The communists were accused of conspiring to "teach and advocate violent overthrow" of the government.
 The other lawyers were: Abraham L. Pomerantz, Carol Weiss King, Michael Begun, Harold I. Cammer, Mary Kaufman, Leonard Boudin, and Abraham Unger.
-Later, they were relieved by O. John Rogge, gangster Frank Costello's lawyer George Wolf, William W. Kleinman, Joseph L. Delaney, Frank Serri, Osmond K. Fraenkel, Henry G. Singer, Abraham J. Gellinoff, Raphael P. Koenig, and Nicholas Atlas.
+They were subsequently relieved by O. John Rogge, William W. Kleinman, Joseph L. Delaney, Frank Serri, Osmond K. Fraenkel, Henry G. Singer, Abraham J. Gellinoff, Raphael P. Koenig, Nicholas Atlas, and Frank Costello's lawyer George Wolf.

-Rabinowitz argued many cases before the United States Supreme Court.

-In 1963, when daughter Joni Rabinowitz was convicted of perjury regarding work for the Student Nonviolent Coordinating Committee, he won her release on the grounds that the local black population was systematically excluded from juries.
+In 1963, when his daughter Joni was convicted of perjury in connection with her work in Albany, Georgia for the Student Nonviolent Coordinating Committee (SNCC), Rabinowitz won her release on the grounds that the local black population was systematically excluded from grand juries.

+Rabinowitz argued multiple cases before the U.S. Supreme Court, including several involving First Amendment issues.
+He filed an amicus brief on behalf of the National Emergency Civil Liberties Committee in the 1971 Pentagon Papers case, New York Times Co. v.
+United States.

+He later described a sharp disagreement that arose within the law firm in 1973 over a new case being offered:

+It challenged a somewhat fundamental view I had always had as to my role as a lawyer.
+I had always adhered to a few basic rules.
+I would not represent a landlord against a tenant; I would not represent a drug dealer; I would not represent an employer against a union; I would not represent a fascist or right-wing institution.
+This sounds a bit sanctimonious, and I don't mean to preach, but these were the parameters beyond which I was unwilling to go.
+The case then being offered was a criminal charge that a union organizer had taken a bribe from an employer to enter into a "sweetheart" contract.
+I was convinced that the defendant was guilty and that this was an antiunion cause.
+I urged the office to reject it.
+Leonard disagreed.
+After quite a bit of discussion, the office voted not to represent the defendant.

-In 1984, he played an "important role in anchoring the defense" when Kathy Boudin, Weather Underground member and Leonard Boudin's daughter, pled guilty to murder as part of armored truck robbery.
+In 1984, Rabinowitz played an "important role in anchoring the defense" when Kathy Boudin—Weather Underground member and daughter of Leonard Boudin—pled guilty to murder as part of an armored truck robbery.